-Adult supervisors leading or accompanying a group of students are at all times bound by the College's Safeguarding Policy.
-Further details are given below; these are also included in the Educational Trips Policy.
+Adult supervisors leading or accompanying a group of pupils are at all times bound by the College's Safeguarding Policy.
+Further details are included in the Educational Trips Policy.

 13. Disciplinary Action

 Staff and volunteers should be aware that a failure to comply with this Code of Conduct could result in disciplinary action including but not limited to dismissal.